Hadrian767-UT/UT-mobile-basetools-NEW/PORTING.md

 In first, do what this gif is making: <br />
 ![2026-01-07 22-50-59](https://github.com/user-attachments/assets/9f2d1c82-5d38-4559-8c8b-d1aea7aec667)
 (pls don't care about the Batch WAV to OGG Converter screen in keyboard image, it was an thing that i forgot to disable 😭)<br />
-It need to have done because if u don't do it, the `locale/` folder don't will work and u will got an error, and will no have sprites and fonts iin dialogs (if the game use)
+It need to have done because if u don't do it, the `locale/` folder don't will work and u will got an error, and will no have sprites and fonts in dialogs (if the game use)

 #### Editing the .txt files inside the folder